ppy/osu-wiki/wiki/Tournaments/GTS/IGTS_2018/en.md

 ### Mappool regulations

 1. Each stage will receive its own mappool, and it will progressively become harder.
-2. Each mappool consists of 6 brackets: NoMod, Hidden, HardRock, DoubleTime, FreeMod, and Tiebreaker.
+2. Each mappool consists of 6 brackets: NoMod, Hidden, Hard Rock, Double Time, FreeMod, and Tiebreaker.
 3. Each mappool consists of 13 maps in total.
 4. Finals mappool will have 15 maps in total.
 5. The mappool consists of the following format:
    - 4 NoMod (5 in the Finals)
    - 2 Hidden
-   - 2 HardRock
+   - 2 Hard Rock
-   - 2 DoubleTime
+   - 2 Double Time
    - 2 FreeMod (3 in the Finals)
    - 1 Tiebreaker
 6. The Tiebreaker will be played under NoMod conditions.